ComfyUI Extension: comfyui-Lora-Tag-Power-Loader

 • CLIP - CLIP with LoRAs applied

-• lora_info - Formatted list of loaded LoRAs for debugging
+• lora_info - Formatted list of loaded LoRAs with weights and trigger words

 Usage Examples